psi1703/RaspberryPi/README.md

 1. Flash Raspberry Pi OS.
 2. Boot the Pi in the lab with Internet access.
 3. Clone this branch.
-4. Run the installer with the `pi-zero2w` profile.
-5. Run sanity checks.
+4. Run installer sanity checks.
+5. Run the baseline OS update while Internet is available.
+6. Preseed the offline package cache while Internet is available.
+7. Verify the offline package cache.
-6. Install the required modules.
+8. Install the required modules.
-7. Reboot.
+9. Reboot.
-8. Verify hotspot, Web Terminal, ISI, FMS, and optional packet capture.
+10. Verify hotspot, Web Terminal, ISI, FMS, and optional packet capture.
-9. Deploy the prepared device in the field.
+11. Deploy the prepared device in the field.

 All package downloads and operating-system updates must happen in the lab.

+In the field, module installation should use only the local package cache.

 ---